 Day 6: Meghri

 Near the hotel we again look for Laughing Dove, Syrian Woodpecker, Hoopoe, Eastern Orphean Warbler, Olivaceous Warbler, Nightingale, Golden Oriole and more.
-Today we visit four gorges, searching for Levant Sparrowhawk, Ménétries’s Warbler, Red-tailed Wheatear, Sombre Tit, Red-fronted Serin, Finch´s Wheatear, Eastern Rock Nuthatch and Western Rock Nuthatch.
+Today we visit nearby gorges, searching for Levant Sparrowhawk, Ménétries’s Warbler, Red-tailed Wheatear, Sombre Tit, Red-fronted Serin, Finch´s Wheatear, Eastern Rock Nuthatch and Western Rock Nuthatch.
 The Meghri area borders Iran, and is relatively remote and undiscovered by most birders.
 Its gorges are a paradise for birders, and you just won’t know where to look first!
 New species for Armenia are found locally every year, and in 2014 our guide Jozef found the first Armenian White-eared Bulbul here.
 The habitat is completely different due to the preponderance of highly permeable volcanic rocks, and this semi-desert area is a paradise for wheatears, and the best place for Sombre Tit and Levant Sparrowhawk.
 Egyptian Vulture is another important breeding bird in the area.
 At the very fertile gardens around the River Araz, we may see Golden Oriole, Menetries’s Warbler, Laughing Dove, Semi-collared Flycatcher, Lesser Whitethroat and Barred Warbler, guaranteeing a good mix of birds today.
 Most of the area is now a nature reserve and we will have permits to gain access.

 Day 7: Meghri to Goris over the Tashtun Pass